Christian Life in Limbo: How Low Can I Go? REALLY LOW

 Chubby, weary, tall, busty, compassionate, obstinate, and a wordsmith.
-I like Thai food, chips and salsa, and Hot Yoga.
+I like Thai food, chips and salsa, and Hot Yoga (well, wait, I like being done with hot yoga.)
 Pilates, spin, and swimming are my favorites, also, Zumba and the Sunday nap, but I confess, I haven’t done much of those things lately.
 Wait, the Sunday nap has been frequent, also on Monday, Tuesday, Wednesday, Thursday, Friday, and twice on Saturday.

 Unable to sleep by night, I have succumbed to some wickedly powerful naps.
 If napping were a vocation, I would be the boss, advancing quickly in the ranks to CEO.
 Negotiating fair trade and equal pay for the lonely, depressed, and life in libo day sleepers, right after I wake up.